 The Fund for Ministers provides support for clergy retired from service in Connecticut by taking some of the burden off of health insurance costs for those with the most need.
-TFM also provides small grants to clergy in their continuing education, and provides emergency aid when authorized ministers find themselves in financial distress.
+TFM also provides emergency aid when authorized ministers find themselves in financial distress.
 TFM is the result of a number of generous gifts and bequests over many years.
-For more information, reach out to Program Associate Jill Ford.
+For more information, reach out to Program Support Associate Jill Ford.

 Cynthia Wheeler CARR Scholarship

 This sacred music scholarship is designed to aid a person of any age intending to further her/his skills in some aspect of sacred music at institutions of higher education.
-The 2020 Application can be downloaded here.
+The CARR Scholarship application can be downloaded here.
 Application deadline for the 2022-23 academic year is August 19, 2022.
 Questions about this program should be directed to Jill Ford, Program Support Associate.

 Member In Discernment Scholarship

 This scholarship is for Members in Discernment of an historic Connecticut Conference Association who are, or will be, attending an accredited college or seminary, who are on a multiple path to ordination (e.g. schools of ministry), or who are or will be enrolled in an accredited CPE program.
-The 2020 Application can be downloaded here.
+The MID Scholarship application can be downloaded here.
 Application deadline for the 2022-23 academic year is August 19, 2022.
 Questions about this program should be directed to Jill Ford, Program Support Associate.

 Board of Ministerial Aid